alina-miao/google-homepage/README.md

-" and write a brief introduction for what the current project is and what skills you have demonstrated once you have completed it.
-(You can do this as a self-reflection at the end of the project which is a good way to review what you have learned.)"

-Skills reinforced:
+Overview:
+Created an imitation of the Google homepage using HTML and CSS as part of the Odin Project.

+Live Demo can be seen at: https://alina-miao.github.io/google-homepage/

+Skills reinforced from this project:
     --positioning with flex-box
-    --using Developer Tools to check and build website layouts --better understanding of how padding, margin, and border work
+    --using Developer Tools to inspect and understand website layouts --understanding of how padding, margin, and border work

 Skills to work on:
     --naming parent and child containers, classes, and ids